cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/MachineDataAbstract.rst

 .. java:package:: org.cloudsimplus.traces.google
    :noindex:

-.. java:type:: public abstract class MachineDataAbstract
+.. java:type:: abstract class MachineDataAbstract

    A base class that stores data to identify a machine.
 It has to be extended by classes that read trace files containing some machine data (such as the ID of a machine to be created or the ID of a machine where a task should run).